-Fair and equal access means that people can easily access the Statewide Coordinated Entry System process, whether in person, by phone, or some other method, and that the process for accessing help is well known and advertised throughout the state.

-- Non-discriminatory means that the CoC, including the Statewide Coordinated Entry System, shall not discriminate on the basis of race, color, religion, ancestry, national origin, sex, pregnancy, age, disability, familial status, actual or perceived marital status, gender identity or gender expression, real or perceived sexual orientation, veteran status, source of income, or actual or perceived status as a victim of domestic violence, dating violence, sexual assault, or stalking. - No religious practice or affiliation requirement shall be imposed upon households. - If an individual's self-identified gender or household composition creates challenging dynamics for the individual or household, the host program should make every effort to accommodate the individual or assist in locating alternative accommodation that is appropriate and responsive to the individual's needs. - The Statewide Coordinated Entry System is accessible to people with disabilities and there are methods by which people can access entry points that overcome physical and communication accessibility barriers within the system. - Providers shall demonstrate sensitivity to households' primary language and cultural background especially in cases of Limited English Proficiency (LEP).
-Outreach teams and Regional Assessment Entities will use internal or external resources to communicate effectively with LEP persons in any language that best meets the household's needs.
-At a minimum, providers should have access to translation services in Spanish, French, and Portuguese. - Recipients and subrecipients of COC Program and ESG Program-funded projects must comply with the nondiscrimination and equal opportunity provisions of Federal civil rights laws to include the Fair Housing Act, Section 504 of the Rehabilitation Act, Title VI of the Civil Rights Act, Title II of the Americans with Disabilities Act, VAWA, Equal Access Rule, and Title III of the Americans with Disabilities Act. - Participants will have and be informed of their ability to file a nondiscrimination complaint.
-Participants will be encouraged to file a complaint first with the discriminating agency, the Coordinating Entity, and/or the RICOC Lead Agency, in accordance with the RICOC Grievance Policy and Procedure for Applicant Organizations. - Reasonable accommodation A reasonable accommodation is a change that may be necessary for a person with disabilities to have an equal opportunity to use and enjoy housing opportunities or to meet program requirements.
+- Fair and equal access means that people can easily access the Statewide Coordinated Entry System process, whether in person, by phone, or some other method, and that the process for accessing help is well known and advertised throughout the state. - Non-discriminatory means that the CoC, all entities and persons operating within the CoC and Coordinated Entry System, including the Statewide Coordinated Entry System, shall not discriminate on the basis of race, color, religion, ancestry, national origin, sex, pregnancy, age, disability, familial status, actual or perceived marital status, gender identity or gender expression, real or perceived sexual orientation, veteran status, source of income, or actual or perceived status as a victim of domestic violence, dating violence, sexual assault, or stalking. - No religious practice or affiliation requirement shall be imposed upon households. - If an individual's self-identified gender or household composition creates challenging dynamics for the individual or household, the host program should make every effort to accommodate the individual or assist in locating alternative accommodation that is appropriate and responsive to the individual's needs. - The Statewide Coordinated Entry System is accessible to people with disabilities and there are methods by which people can access entry points that overcome physical and communication accessibility barriers within the system. - Providers shall demonstrate sensitivity to households' primary language and cultural background especially in cases of Limited English Proficiency (LEP).
+Street Outreach teams and CES Assessor will use internal or external resources to communicate effectively with LEP persons in any language that best meets the household's needs.
+At a minimum, providers should have access to translation services in Spanish, French, and Portuguese. - Recipients and subrecipients of CoC and CHF (including ESG) funded projects must comply with the nondiscrimination and equal opportunity provisions of Federal civil rights laws to include the Fair Housing Act, Section 504 of the Rehabilitation Act, Title VI of the Civil Rights Act, Title II of the Americans with Disabilities Act, VAWA, Equal Access Rule, and Title III of the Americans with Disabilities Act. - Participants will have and be informed of their ability to file a nondiscrimination complaint.
+Participants will be encouraged to file a complaint first with the discriminating agency, the CES Lead Agency, and/or the RICOC Lead Agency, in accordance with the RICOC Grievance Policy and Procedure for Applicant Organizations. - Reasonable accommodation A reasonable accommodation is a change that may be necessary for a person with disabilities to have an equal opportunity to use and enjoy housing opportunities or to meet program requirements., All persons with disabilities have a right to request reasonable accommodation